-World’s Most Low Energy Dogs (And High Energy Dogs Too)
+World’s Most Low-Energy Dogs (And High-Energy Dogs Too)

-Ever wondered why some dogs act like couch potatoes while others are natural Olympians?
-Breed type is often to thank (or blame) for Fido’s feisty (or lazy) behavior.
-While good looks and personality are important, you should also take into consideration each breed’s energy level so you can make sure his or her exercise levels are adequately met given your lifestyle and location.
-We’ll discuss the various low energy dog breeds as well as the high energy dogs too so you can learn which breed is a good fit for you.
+I’ve often wondered why some dogs act like couch potatoes while others are natural Olympians.
+Turns out, breed type is often to thank (or blame) for Fido’s feisty (or lazy) behavior.
+While good looks and personality are important, one should also take into consideration each breed’s energy level to make sure his or her exercise levels are adequately met, given your individual lifestyle and location.

 Dog Energy Level And How It Affects You

-First off, why should a dog’s energy level matter to you anyways?
-Because you’ll be the one taking care of it and if you’re a good dog owner you’ll also be the one getting off your tail to play with it.
-So, the calmest dog breeds make great pets for people who only have time for an occasional walk, and low energy small dogs are perfect for those with smaller sized apartments.
-On the other hand, high energy dog breeds would be ideal for large families or people who like to go on runs and wish to take a companion with them.
+First off, why should a dog’s energy level matter anyway?
+Because we are the ones taking care of a pup’s needs.
+As a dog owner, we’ll be the ones getting off our tails to play with them.
+Calmer dog breeds make great pets for people who only have time for an occasional walk or work from home (like me).
+Low-energy small dogs are perfect for those with smaller-sized homes and apartments.

-Small Size Doesn’t Mean Low Energy
+Small Size Doesn’t Mean Lower Energy

 Not sure what breed your dog is?
 Order a DNA test kit to find out